 In most cases, sleep-disordered breathing is caused by resistance in the airway caused by muscles that are relaxing and collapsing on the pharynx.
 While patients with what is known as Upper Airway Resistance Syndrome (UARS) do not cease breathing as occurs in sleep apnea, this resistance disrupts normal breathing patterns.
 This disruption often prevents patients from entering into REM sleep, an important part of the sleep cycle that rejuvenates brain function.

 Dr. Deckard works with patients to diagnose their condition, sleep and breathing patterns and provide appropriate treatment.
-Using a custom oral appliance, we can often restore normal breathing, better sleep and an improved quality of life.
+Using a custom oral appliance, we can often restore normal breathing, better sleep, and improved quality of life.

 There are also therapies and advanced treatment options to treat each patient’s unique oral health condition.
 Our personalized approach will be designed to meet your needs, address any oral structural abnormalities and help you breathe easier while sleeping.